vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 in many respects unique, mystical event, the religious enlightenment of the brahmin saint Kuśika in Ujjain, developed into a pan-Indian cult of Lakulīśa.
 The author Kaun. ḍinya gives the impression of still being in direct touch with the origins of the movement.
 He relates how the divine incarnation reached Ujjain by foot, a touching detail, and suggests that the authenticity of this event can be confirmed by the still visible traces that have been left behind.
-33 In the two hundred years between Kaun. ḍinya and the composition of the Skandapurā n. a great developments had taken place.
-There had risen a number of gurus, no doubt rivals with one another, who claimed that their respective lineages (paramparā) hailed back to a disciple of the divine incarnation.
-To unite them,
+33 In the two hundred years between Kaun. ḍinya and the composition of the Skandapurā ṇa great developments had taken place.
+There had risen a number of gurus, no doubt rivals with one another, who claimed that their respective lineages (paramparā) hailed back to a disciple of the divine incarnatioṇTo unite them,

 the idea of multiple disciples—first two, and then four—was inventeḍIn an orthogenetic process—or, less likely, a heterogenetic one through the influence of the Hellenistic figure of Heracles—the divine incarnation who was believed to have initiated these four disciples somehow came to be called Lāguḍi or Lakulīśa.
-Once the idea was accepted that this Lāguḍi had operated not only in Kārohan. a and Ujjain, but had initiated in Saiva centres such as Jambu- ´ mārga, Mathurā and another as far off as Kanyakubja, there was no longer a reason not to claim that he had operated in other places as well.
+Once the idea was accepted that this Lāguḍi had operated not only in Kārohaṇa and Ujjain, but had initiated in Saiva centres such as Jambu- ´ mārga, Mathurā and another as far off as Kanyakubja, there was no longer a reason not to claim that he had operated in other places as well.
 The last vestige of historicity vanisheḍIt was replaced by the belief that there had been incarnations of Siva in all world periods: Lakulīśa was just one of them. ´ And why should God limit his range to western India?
-This new view is evident in a passage in the Skandapurān. a that has been shown by Peter Bisschop to be an interpolation in the earliest extant recension of the text, the one preserved in Nepal (SPS).
+This new view is evident in a passage in the Skandapurāṇa that has been shown by Peter Bisschop to be an interpolation in the earliest extant recension of the text, the one preserved in Nepal (SPS).
 34 This passage runs as follows:

 Tradition has it that there are eight holy places of Siva ( ´ Saśimaulin) in the land of ´ Magadhā, through which Lagud.īśvara wandered, surrounded by his pupils.
 When one has visited those, a man will be at once redeemed from sins.
 35

-Thus developed an elitist faith of ascetic virtuosi into a catholic religion.
-The anonymous saviour of Kaun. ḍinya turned into just another manifestation of the divine, his worship into just another form of Siva devotion. ´
+Thus developed an elitist faith of ascetic virtuosi into a catholic religioṇThe anonymous saviour of Kaun. ḍinya turned into just another manifestation of the divine, his worship into just another form of Siva devotion. ´

 33 Kaun. ḍinya ad PS 1.1.
 Sastri’s edition pp. 3 f.
 Above, p.
 542.